pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/07-teams.md

 integration: [--]
 ---

 Teams allow you to define the users who will have access to a workspace or site.

+## Workspace Teams vs Site Dashboard Teams

+There are two places a team can be defined: on a Professional Workspace, or in the Site Dashboard.

-Team members added to a workspace will have access to all sites in that workspace, whereas team members added to a site can only access that site.
+- Professional Workspace team members have access to both all sites in that Workspace, and any sites that have that Workspace assigned as a supporting organization.

+- Site Team members only have access to that site.

 ## Roles and Permissions